Tuzki2333/CSCI596-Final-Project/README.md

 - The space limit $W = 0.1n$;
 - For Lagrangian-dual-based algorithm, I set $\alpha = \varepsilon = 0.0001$, and $T = 100$.

-### Comparison of Greedy Algorithms and Our Algorithm
+### Comparison of Greedy Algorithms and Lagrangian-Dual-Based Algorithm

-Firstly, I compare the greedy algorithm (with/without sorting) and our Lagrangian-dual-based algorithm.
+Firstly, I compare the greedy algorithm (with/without sorting) and my Lagrangian-dual-based algorithm.
 Here the Lagrangian-dual-based algorithm has not been parallelized yet.

 The codes are implemented in `knapsack_greedy_sorting.c`, `knapsack_greedy_nonsorting.c`, and `knapsack_lagrangian.c`.
-And `knapsack_baseline.sl` is the batch file that can reproduce our results (`results/knapsack_baseline.out`).
+And `knapsack_baseline.sl` is the batch file that can reproduce my results (`results/knapsack_baseline.out`).

 The following table shows the total values obtained by different algorithms.
-Results show that the greedy algorithm without sorting cannot produce a good solution, and our algorithm produces a similar solution to the greedy algorithm with the sorting process.
+Results show that the greedy algorithm without sorting cannot produce a good solution, and my algorithm produces a similar solution to the greedy algorithm with the sorting process.

 |                 | Greedy (without sorting) | Greedy (with sorting) | Lagrangian-dual-based |
 |-----------------|--------------------------|-----------------------|-----------------------|